 Airline Contrail Index

-The first step to solving a problem is to acknowledge it exists.
+The first step to solving any problem is to acknowledge it exists.
 With the Airline Contrail Index, we track public contrail announcements to highlight airlines that set contrail reduction targets, participate in trials, help advance the science, or simply acknowledge the existence of contrail warming impact.
+We do this to provide visibility of airline contrail climate action, to raise awareness around the issue, and to inspire more airlines to address their non-CO2 effects.

-May 2024: Of the 5000+ airlines worldwide, THIRTY airlines have made it into the index.
+December 2024: Of the thousands of airlines worldwide, THIRTYFIVE airlines have made it into the index.

-The Airline Contrail Index is divided into four tiers, reflecting the airlines’ level of engagement in contrail management.
+The Airline Contrail Index is divided into four tiers - Platinum, Gold, Silver, and Bronze - reflecting the airlines’ level of engagement in contrail management.
 Please note that the index reflects what has been publicly communicated and does not include airline contrail activities that are not (yet) public.
+Also, note that the overall climate goal is to get aviation to net zero as fast as possible, and while contrail management is a cheap and easy way to get rid of a lot of warming, it must never be at the expense of decarbonization.
+Aviation’s CO2 emissions and non-CO2 emissions (including contrails) must always be addressed in parallel.

 DELTA AIR LINES collaborates with MIT (Massachusetts Institute of Technology) and Google Research to avoid making persistent contrails.
-They are also the first airline to set contrail goals: 80% reduction by 2035 and 100% reduction by 2050.
+They are also the first airline to set contrail reduction targets: 80% reduction by 2035 and 100% reduction by 2050.

 AIR CANADA is involved in contrail science by participating in the In-service Aircraft for a Global Observing System (IAGOS) and committed to Airlines for America’s acknowledgment of the need to address contrail warming.